macaw-cad/react-jss-typescript-starter/README.md

 Site:
 Language:
 ```

 The reason is a timing issue.
+The front-end tries to render before the disconnected mode proxy is up and running on `http://localhost:3042`.
 Refresh the page and you are good to go.
-Note that the actual server-side rendering is performed on http://localhost:3001.
+Note that the actual server-side rendering is performed on `http://localhost:3001`.

 #### Why do `npm run serve:disconnected` and `npm run serve:connected` start the client-side rendering?
 With `npm run serve:disconnected` and `npm run serve:connected` also client-side rendering is started on http://localhost:3000.
 During development the NodeJS Express server `scripts/disconnected-mode-dev-proxy.js` which provides the server-side rendering needs to retrieve the contents of `index.html` to know the urls of the memory-cached JavaScript chunks.
 This file can't be retrieved from the `build` folder, because it is possible that a build is not executed yet.
 That is why the special url `http://localhost:3000?prestine` provides the contents of `index.html` for development.
 For production the file `build/index.html` as generated by the `npm run build` command is used.
 See the file `server.bundle/server.tsx` for more information.